sylvielsstfr/Fors2ToStellarPopSynthesis/README.md

 ## Dev Guide - Getting Started

+If you plan to contribute to developpement, it is recommended to follow the `` LINCC-Frameworks`` recommendations.

 Before installing any dependencies or writing code, it's a great idea to create a virtual environment.
 LINCC-Frameworks engineers primarily use `conda` to manage virtual environments.
 If you have conda installed locally, you can run the following to